smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/01-introduction.md

 teaching: 20
 exercises: 0
 questions:
-- "Why do we search for dark matter _at the LHC_?"
+- "Why do we search for dark matter at the LHC?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: